 - Diversification: How much a student can invest in one asset class.
 So if you set this to 50% for equities/stocks, your students will have to either keep the balance of their portfolio in cash, or invest in other security types.
-TIP: If you have margin trading enabled, you’ll want more than 100% enabled or else they will not be able to use their loan
+TIP: If you have margin trading enabled, you’ll want more than 100% enabled or else they will not be able to use their loan.

 - Assignment Name: You can organize your assignments by subject, by week or any other method that suits your class.
 Whatever name you choose is what your students will see when they login.

 - Start/End Dates: You can select an exact time when your assignment is due, (e.g. 5PM) or when students are able to start.
-TIP: if your assignment starts in the future, students will not be able to see them until that date arrives.
+TIP: If your assignment starts in the future, students will not be able to see them until that date arrives.

-If you want to integrate the Budget Game into the Stock Game, you can create an assignment that distributes an amount of money into their Stock Game accounts after students compete X number of months in the Budget Game.
-To do this, select under “Budget Game Actions” the task “Budget Game – Complete a full month” and enter the number of months.
+If you want to integrate the Budget Game into the Stock Game, you can create an assignment that distributes an amount of money into the Stock Game after students compete X number of months in the Budget Game.
+To do this, select under Budget Game Actions the task Budget Game – Complete a full month and enter the number of months.

 If you don’t know what to pick for your assignments, and having a hard time getting started, please check out our Lesson Plans.
 Scroll through all the different topics like Budgets and Spending Plans, Economics Lesson Plans, Math Lesson Plans etc.